 365 Day Value

-Canola oil produced by this company is certified non-GMO, kosher and vegan.
+Canola oil produced by this company is certified non-GMO, kosher, and healthy vegan.
 It is expeller pressed, so you can be sure there are no chemicals.
 You can heat it to 360 degrees, because of its high heat tolerance.
 This oil is suitable for a large variety of dishes, like others.

 Canola Oil Alternatives